Winter health and wellness: dry skin and hair

 Could your dry skin and hair be a sign of an underlying health condition?

 During the winter months, we are more susceptible to colds and flu; we can suffer from dry skin and hair, we experience more aches and pains, and our moods can darken just like the days.
-To brighten those dark winter days, Medichecks weekly winter health series will be focusing on a particular winter ailment and offering advice to try and make those winter blues a little easier.
-This week we are concentrating on and explaining why the winter months can cause many of us to suffer from dry skin and hair.
+To brighten those dark winter days, we offer advice to try and make those winter blues a little easier.
+In this blog we are explaining why the winter months can cause many of us to suffer from dry skin and hair.

 Why does winter cause many of us to suffer from dry skin and hair?